The 5 BDSM Sex Toys All Beginners Need

 Advertisement

-If orgasm control and denial is a kink you want to explore, look no further than the We-Vibe Sync.
-This remote-control dual-stimulating vibrator can be operated via phone app, meaning someone else can control the vibrations no matter where in the world you (or they!) are and make you come again and again and again...or ask you not to at all.
+If orgasm control and denial is a kink you want to explore, look no further than the We-Vibe Chorus.
+This remote-control dual-stimulating vibrator can be operated via phone app, meaning someone else can control the vibrations no matter where in the world you (or they!) are and make you come again and again and again... or ask you not to at all.

 The one thing that cannot be overlooked in beginning your BDSM journey is the importance of aftercare.
 It's not unusual for emotions to be heightened or for things to become intense and overwhelming during your playtime, so it's essential to have a soothing and comforting routine to transition back to real life with.
-We're currently obsessed with this massage oil candle from Maude.
-Just released in a brand-new musky scent, this easy-to-use oil develops just minutes after lighting the candle.
 A massage is a perfect way to come back down to earth after an intense sexual experience.
 Plus, it's a great way to reconnect and discuss what you enjoyed and didn't enjoy, so you know what works for the next time or just quietly decompress.